ballerina-platform/ballerina-lang/stdlib/privacy/src/main/ballerina/privacy/Module.md

  the particular PII in other locations.
 The `depseudonymize` function can be used to obtain the actual PII value and give the pseudonymized `` identifier.
-PII can be deleted from the storage using the `delete` function.
+PII can be deleted from the store using the `delete` function.

 ## Samples